 When scaffolding accidents have catastrophic consequences, you may be left unable to work and requiring long-term medical treatment.
 Sean Cleary is experienced in dealing with scaffolding and other construction site accidents and will work to get you the compensation you will require to get through this difficult time.

-Because of their height, scaffolds can result in injuries that are often debilitating and can even cause death.
-Injuries sustained from scaffolding accidents will almost always interfere with your ability to work for some time.
-Some of the more common injuries caused by scaffolding accidents are:
+Injuries sustained from scaffolding accidents can almost always interfere with your working ability in the long term.
+Common injuries caused by scaffolding accidents are:

 If you or a loved one has been injured in a scaffolding accident, please contact the experienced construction accident attorney at The Law Offices of Sean M. Cleary, for a free initial consultation.